Susan Rogers: Collaboration with Prince

 Rogers was hired by Prince "sight unseen" after he sought an audio technician from Los Angeles.
 Her first official recording task with him was capturing the guitar solo for "Let's Go Crazy", the opening track of Purple Rain.
 This marked the beginning of a significant collaboration between Rogers and Prince.

-A key aspect of Rogers's work was her role in creating and managing Prince's famed music collection, known as the Vault.
+A key aspect of Rogers' work was her role in creating and managing Prince's famed music collection, known as the Vault.
 This began as a practical solution to Prince's frequent requests for reference tapes.
 Realizing the importance of organizing these materials, Rogers collaborated with Prince's office staff to start a database of all the tapes, a task made challenging by the available technology in 1983.
 Her proactive approach led her to source recordings from various locations, including other studios, and she reached out to Warner Bros. to secure Prince's masters, a move that was not typical given the contractual norms of the industry.
 This effort notably saved these recordings from the 2008 Universal Studios fire that destroyed many other musical works.

-Rogers's actions ensured that Prince's albums could be remastered and reissued posthumously.
+Rogers' actions ensured that Prince's albums could be remastered and reissued posthumously.
 She has collaborated with the Prince Estate for the re-release of Sign o' the Times, which includes a deluxe edition with 63 previously unreleased tracks.

 Beyond her technical expertise, Rogers shared insights into Prince's character, describing him as having extraordinary courage, work ethic, and artistic isolation.
 She emphasized his ability to focus on his work, avoid common pitfalls of the rock star lifestyle, and his leadership skills at a young age.

-Rogers's book, This Is What It Sounds Like: What the Music You Love Says About You, co-written with Ogi Ogas, was published by W. W. Norton in 2022 ISBN 9780393541250.
+Rogers' book, This Is What It Sounds Like: What the Music You Love Says About You, co-written with Ogi Ogas, was published by W. W. Norton in 2022 ISBN 9780393541250.